tanqi36/sh/README.md

-# sh
+# Volcano.wtf
-shine.gg is the BEST executor out right now.
-Its Fully Undetected &amp; is 100% UNC and 99% sUNC.
+Volcano.wtf is one of the best undetected executors!
+While downloading it, Please extract the file.